bablokb/pcb-pico-datalogger/docs/firmware_upgrade.md

 Assembled dataloggers don't expose the boot-button.
 To enter firmware upgrade mode, use the following steps:

-  - if the device is still running CircuitPython 8.0.5: switch to the branch 8.0.5 of the datalogger repository (`git switch 8.0.5`)
+If the device is still running CircuitPython 8.0.5:

+  - switch to the branch 8.0.5 of the datalogger repository (`git switch 8.0.5`)
   - build and deploy the newest version of the datalogger software.
 This version is still for 8.0.5-systems.
   - update the datalogger software on the device

+When done:

-  - restart the device while keeping button C pressed
+  - **restart the device while keeping button C pressed**
-  - the device will boot into firmware update mode
+  - the device will boot into (C=CircuitPython) firmware update mode
   - once in firmware update mode, follow the standard procedure to update the firmware
   - switch back to the main branch of the datalogger repository